 - 4 tips to make any (well, almost any) team meeting better

 What team meetings do I need to have?

 All meetings aren’t created equal.
-When deciding if you should have a meeting or if you can just use a non-meeting alternative (which we’ll get to a bit later), first consider what type of meeting you’d be hosting.
+That’s if you decide to hold a meeting in the first place.
+You could opt to host a face-to-face meeting, an online meeting, or a group chat.
+You can even use a non-meeting alternative (which we’ll get to a bit later).

 In fact, here are a few different meeting formats that you can try if your current team meetings aren’t as effective as you’d like:

-Most meetings will fit into a few general buckets.
-Here are the three meeting types that usually have to be meetings—meaning you can’t easily forgo these meetings in favor of an alternative (like a simple email).
+Most meetings will fit into a few general archetypes.
+Here are the three meeting types that usually have to be meetings— you can’t easily forgo them in favor of an alternative (like a simple email).

 1. Brainstorming sessions

 Creative work can be hard, even if you’re a naturally creative person.
 When you try to come up with new ideas in a silo, it’s often difficult to make any new progress.

 That’s why brainstorming sessions are important—and necessary.
 Although these meetings are typically less rigid than others (so they might feel like they’re not as productive), just getting ideas flowing and bouncing thoughts off of one another can ultimately result in some really great teamwork.